Devaniti/blog.boolka.dev/_posts/2025-03-16-Introduction-to-GPU-Programming-with-D3D12-Part-3-History.md

 This allows triangles to not just be solid color filled.
 This is done by mapping a Texture, which you can think of as a 2D grid of colors, to a triangle.
 Each vertex is mapped to a point on that texture, and when you draw a triangle, you can interpolate position on a texture based on distance to vertices of a triangle, read the value from that point on a texture and then use that color for the pixel.

+Note that there was another game called Catacomb 3D (1991), which used similar technique a year earlier, but it did not allow to move camera up or down, so it wasn't true 3D graphics in the modern sense.

 ## Depth Buffer

-Quake (1996) used depth buffer.
+Super Mario 64 (1996) used depth buffer.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ZHT2TgMX7Rg?si=yVbRU-nClFMBJSQP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/vT3AaQ77ges?si=JO0yX9c9gK3tDEhH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Up to now you had to sort all objects and triangles back to front to get correct order.
 But there's another method.
 What if instead of sorting triangles, we'll just keep track of how far is each pixel from the camera?
 For that we'll create texture the size of the screen, in which each pixel will store float value corresponding to distance from the camera.
 That way we can skip the sorting of objects and triangles, as well as get additional information about resulting image that we can later use for some additional effects.